kstrafe/Cxy/documentation/rationale.md

 be an identifier.
 The problem with this statement is that we can allow arbitrary expressions as statements (function calls mostly).
 We can not know until we parse the ":" token that this is a declaration.
 This makes the grammar more error-prone.
-The same goes gor a human understanding.
+The same goes for a human understanding.
 The human needs to read until he gets to the ":".
 Only then will he understand that it is a declaration.

 Number one and three are also interesting.
 I'd like to avoid the star in one